the-moisrex/webpp/core/include/webpp/memory/README.md

 for long-running systems, locality matters and how long the allocation and deallocation took don't.

-#### For long running systems:
+#### For long-running systems:
  - find the parts with high utilization
  - use local allocators there
  - or copy the data to a local allocator, use it, and copy back to the actual allocator

-this is because the long running systems, the time to allocate/deallocate don't matter.
+this is because the long-running systems, the time to allocate/deallocate don't matter.
 ONLY LOCALITY MATTERS IN LONG RUNNING SYSTEMS.